Tobler's first law of geography: Background

-Tobler first presented his seminal idea during a meeting of the International Geographical Union's Commission on Qualitative Methods held in 1969 and later published by him in 1970.
-Tobler was probably not extremely serious when he originally invoked the first law and instead was explaining limitations brought about by computers of the 1970s.
+Tobler first presented his seminal idea during a meeting of the International Geographical Union's Commission on Qualitative Methods held in 1969 and later published by him in 1970 in his publication "A Computer Movie Simulating Urban Growth in the Detroit Region".
+In this paper Tobler created a model of the population growth in Detroit, and was discussing variables included within the model, and Tobler was probably not extremely serious when he originally invoked the first law and instead was explaining limitations brought about by computers of the 1970s.
 He certainly did not think it would be as prominent in geography as it is today.
 Though simple in its presentation, this idea is profound.
 Without it, "the full range of conditions anywhere on the Earth's surface could be packed within any small area.
 There would be no regions of approximately homogeneous conditions to be described by giving attributes to area objects.
 Topographic surfaces would vary chaotically, with infinite slopes everywhere, and the contours of such surfaces would be infinitely dense and contorted.
 Spatial analysis, and indeed life itself, would be impossible."

 While Tobler is the first to present the concept as the first law of geography, it existed in some form as a concept before him.
-In 1935, an R. A. Fisher said "the widely verified fact that patches in close proximity are commonly more alike, as judged by the yield of crops, than those which are further apart."
+In 1935, R.A.
+Fisher said "the widely verified fact that patches in close proximity are commonly more alike, as judged by the yield of crops, than those which are further apart."
 Tobler was made aware of this by a peer-reviewer, and seems to have come up with the first law independently.

-Less well known is his second law, which complements the first: "The phenomenon external to an area of interest affects what goes on inside".
+Tobler's law was proposed towards the end of the quantitative revolution in geography, which saw a shift towards using systematic and scientific methods in geography.
+This paradigm shifted the discipline from idiographic geography to an empirical law-making nomothetic geography.
+This law-making approach was conducive to the acceptance of Tobler's law, and Tobler's law can be seen as a direct product of the quantitative revolution.

+In 2003, the American Association of Geographers held a panel titled "On Tobler's First Law of Geography", with panelists selected to represent diverse geographic interests and their philosophical perspective on Tobler's First Law.
+In 2004, the peer reviewed journal Annals of the Association of American Geographers included a section titled "Methods, Models, and GIS Forum: On Tobler's First Law of Geography" that contained several peer-reviewed papers from members of the 2003 panel.
+Of note, this section also had a paper by Tobler titled "On the First Law of Geography: A Reply", which contained his response to the 2003 panel and insight into the first law.
+In this publication, Tobler discussed his less well known second law, which complements the first: